Neko 1.99.3

 psnr compressed_fields.bp uncompressed_fields.fld/bp .false.

 (The bool parameter specifies whether output should be double precision.)
 Test data sets can be generated during preprocessing and in an initial case setup workflow to compare and find an optimal compression rate with an acceptable accuracy loss.
 The value of the PSNR decreases with increasing accuracy loss.
 Tune the compression by increasing the compression ratio until a desired lower limiting value for the PSNR is reached.
-As a rule of thumb, target values of 60 or 40 can be used as lower limit for accurate postprocessing or visualization, respectively.
-Separately, it is recommended to check for compression errors from lossy compressors in the specific quantities of interest in postprocessing and visualization.
+As a rule of thumb, target values of 60 or 40 can be used as lower limit for accurate postprocessing or visualisation, respectively.
+Separately, it is recommended to check for compression errors from lossy compressors in the specific quantities of interest in postprocessing and visualisation.

 Checkpoint files